Over17/UnityAndroidPermissions/README.md

 ## Usage
 0. Should work with Unity 5.3+.
 Please report an issue if it does not for you
 1. Add the plugin to your project.
-You need the manifest, the AAR and the C# script (Assets/Plugins/Android/AndroidManifest.xml, Assets/Plugins/Android/unityandroidpermissions.aar and Assets/AndroidPermissionsManager.cs)
+You need the AAR and the C# script (Assets/Plugins/Android/unityandroidpermissions.aar and Assets/AndroidPermissionsManager.cs)
-2. Please pay attention to the manifest - you may want to use the one provided here or, if you have your own base manifest, please make sure to add "unityplayer.SkipPermissionsDialog"="true" metadata tag to application or activity section
-3. Use the C# API in your scripts to check the permission status and request it if necessary, right before you actually need this permission
+2. Use the C# API in your scripts to check the permission status and request it if necessary, right before you actually need this permission
-4. Enjoy
+3. Enjoy

 ## How to Build
 Use Android Studio to build the AAR from the source in src/ directory.